djorlando24/pyLabDataLogger/Hardware.md

 Adafruit devices use libraries from Adafruit which can be obtained mostly via pip (ie `sudo pip3 install adafruit_foo`).
 For those that can't use pip you can get a working module via github:
 - MPR121 - https://github.com/adafruit/Adafruit_CircuitPython_MPR121

+Devices that use 'clock stretching' aren't supported due to RPi <= 4's lack of support for this.
+However, the Bosch BNO055 has a UART mode (tie pin PS1 to 3.3v; SCA and SCL become a UART).
+The UART interface works fine with a USB-FTDI chip, the 'bno055' drivers supports this UART communications.
+To use the BNO055 you'll need the Adafruit module 'adafruit-circuitpython-bno055'.
+See https://github.com/adafruit/Adafruit_CircuitPython_BNO055

 Any libraries that are no longer available or require older versions are available in ThirdParty directory for convenience.

 Notes: